sdcharly/toibot/README.md

 # ToiBot Chatbot

-ToiBot is a chatbot application developed using Node.js and the Flowise SDK.
-It offers a web interface for users to interact with a chatbot that processes questions and provides responses in real-time.
-The application uses Flowise's API to deliver intelligent and context-aware responses.
+ToiBot is a chatbot application built with Node.js and the [Flowise SDK](https://www.npmjs.com/package/flowise-sdk).
+It provides a web interface that enables users to interact with their Flowise workflows.

 ## Features

-- **Real-time Chat Interface**: Interact with the chatbot in real-time with a user-friendly experience.
+- **Real-time Chat Interface**: Engage with Flowise workflows in real time through a user-friendly interface.
-- **Event-Streaming**: Receive updates as the chatbot processes queries.
+- **Streaming**:  Receive responses in a continuous stream, providing a more natural and engaging conversational experience.
 - **Follow-up Prompts**: Suggest follow-up questions to enhance user engagement.
-- **Session Management**: Maintain context across interactions using session IDs.
+- **Session Management**: Preserve context throughout interactions by utilizing session IDs.
-- **Responsive Design**: Consistent experience across various devices.
+- **Responsive Design**: Adapts to all screen sizes.
-- **Markdown Support**: Display responses with Markdown formatting for improved readability and presentation.
+- **Markdown Support**:  Responses are displayed with Markdown formatting to improve readability and presentation.
-- **Security**: Utilize the Flowise API key to ensure the chatbot remains secure at all times.
+- **Security**: Employs the Flowise API key to ensure continuous chatbot security.

+## Disclaimer

+This project is intended as a starting point for inexperienced users looking to explore and learn about the Flowise SDK.
+It provides a basic foundation for building applications using the SDK but is not intended for production use and will not be actively maintained.
+Users are encouraged to fork the project and adapt it to their specific needs and use cases.
+Please note that ongoing support or updates should not be expected.

 ## Prerequisites

+- An active [Flowise workflow](https://github.com/FlowiseAI/Flowise) and Flowise API key
 - Node.js (version 14 or higher)
 - npm (Node Package Manager)